TPAFS/argilla-instance/readme.md

 docker compose up
 ```

-On startup need to run:
+On startup need to to exec into argilla server container and run:

 ```zsh
 python -m argilla_server database users migrate